Deane A. Albright, CPA

 Daniel W. Hamilton, Ph.D.

-Dr. Daniel W. Hamilton is the fourth dean of the UNLV William S. Boyd School of Law.
-He assumed the deanship in July 2013 and joined the Boyd School of Law faculty as the Richard J. Morgan Professor of Law.
+Professor Daniel W. Hamilton is currently a Distinguished Visiting Professor of Law at the George Mason University School of Law, where he teaches legal history and constitutional law.
+He was for 8 years, Dean at the UNLV Boyd School of law from 2013 until 2021.
 He joined UNLV from the University of Illinois College of Law where he was the Associate Dean for Faculty Development and Professor of Law and History.
-Dean Hamilton received his Ph.D. in American legal history in 2003 from Harvard University.
+Dr. Hamilton received his Ph.D. in American legal history in 2003 from Harvard University.
 He received his J.D. from George Washington University and his B.A. from Oberlin College.
-Dean Hamilton researches and writes primarily on American property ideology and the legal and constitutional issues raised by the Civil War.
+Dr. Hamilton researches and writes primarily on American property ideology and the legal and constitutional issues raised by the Civil War.
 He has written numerous articles and reviews on American legal history, including works in Civil War History, the Chicago-Kent Law Review, the Journal of Supreme Court History, the Journal of American History, the Journal of Southern History, the Journal of Interdisciplinary History, the Journal of National Security Law, and the Law and History Review.
 His book, The Limits of Sovereignty: Property Confiscation in the Union and the Confederacy During the Civil War, was published by the University of Chicago Press.